 3.6.6.
-Configuring Whether the Reader will Display Local Time or UTC Time in the Time/Date Mode configures the reader to display the time as UTC.
-The Reader will display the time and date information exactly as it is encoded.
+Configuring Whether the Reader will Display Local Time or UTC Time in the Time/Date Mode

 When the RDR MODE is set to TIME DATE, the TIME ZONE ADJ menu item of the READER menu is used to select whether the Reader will display the time as UTC or UTC adjusted by the programmed Time Zone Offset (Local Time).